Oh, I'm the real one, Gwen. Believe me. Gwen Stacy Clone:

-- Something similar, the Red Dwarf episode "Out of Time".
+- The episode "Out of Time".
 Starbug is confronted by an upgraded (but identical looking) Starbug, crewed by evil future versions of the Starbug crew.
 It ends with the "good" vessel losing most of its crew, and a laser blowing up one of the combatants.
 Which ship won isn't revealed until the next series.

-- Well, this isn't exactly a case of actual clones, but alternate universe doubles, but in one episode of Sliders (titled "Post Traumatic Slide Syndrome"), the characters find themselves on a world that's just like their own Earth, but with only a few differences.
+- In one episode of Sliders ("Post Traumatic Slide Syndrome"), the characters find themselves on a world that's just like their own Earth, but with only a few differences.
 One of those differences is that that world's Professor Arturo missed the opportunity to go sliding through other dimensions with Quinn Mallory and the others, and has regretted it ever since.
 This world's Arturo gets in a fight with the regular Arturo just as it's time to slide.
 Before the portal closes, one of the Arturos leaps through and joins the other Sliders while the other is left behind.
 It's never made clear whether the Arturo who joins them at the end is the same one they started with.